 Queen Victoria Gardens

 Discover the huge floral clock, consisting of more than 7,000 flowering plants, at Queen Victoria Gardens.
-Or take in a workshop, talk or gig at MPavilion, the architect-designed pop-up currently in residence at the gardens until 11 February 2018.
 For more eye-popping displays, take a stroll through the gardens at the National Gallery of Victoria across the road.
 It’s also a good place to stop for a bite.